ProDigresser/project-3/README.md

 ```
 Here is an example of combining two external APIs using [Postcode.io](https://postcodes.io/) and [Mapbox](https://www.mapbox.com/):
-Here we are pulling the coordinates of a User from their porvided Postcode-
+Here we are pulling the coordinates of a User from their provided Postcode-
 ```javascript
 const [userData, updateUserData] = useState([]) const [longLat, updateLongLat] = useState([])